 How Long Have You Been Teaching?

 A teacher's experience, as any job experience, is obtained over time.
 As well as the number of students they have and have taught.
 A private music teacher gains knowledge and experience — on the job -.
-It's not in a how-to book, in a college course —which I've never even heard of such a course for private teaching anyway.
+It's not in a how-to book, in a college course — which I've never even heard of such a course for private teaching anyway.
 A teacher learns by actually doing — at a minimum — 3 to 5 years of teaching experience and not 5 to 10 students a week, more like 20 to 30 or more students a week.
 The more students a teacher teaches every week, the more experience they gain.
 Personally, I continually refine, research, and polish my teach skills and have maintained 40 to 60 students a week or more depending on the time of year.
-An excellent guideline is to find a teacher where their majority of the income comes from teaching — not performing.
+An excellent guideline is to find a teacher where the majority of the income comes from teaching — not performing.
 Maintaining a consistent private teaching practice shows a level of commitment to teaching and not that it's a sideline.
-There are ways to make a living with music and the music business beyond performing.
+There are multiple ways to make a living with music and the music business beyond performing.

 Find a local performer that you admire.
 Search out their teacher, the teacher of that teacher.
 Remember, just like in professional sports, the best coaches are not necessarily the best players.
 It's one thing to be able to do it, and another to explain and teach others to do the same.